Glazzes/react-native-zoom-toolkit/docs/docs/guides/downscale.md

 ## How to

-All elements within a zoom component will be scaled equally, so what you need is to perform the inverse process in such a way the zoom scale from the parent component is cancelled out by our downscale process, let's set up our custom downscale component.
+All elements within a zoom component will be scaled equally, so what you need is to perform the inverse process in such a way the zoom scale from the parent component is "cancelled out" by our downscale process, let's set up our custom downscale component.

 ```tsx{9,15}